Get insider access

 If you're looking for a smaller blender, the best personal blenders and best bullet blenders are mainly intended for making smoothies and are usually more compact and cheaper.
 The best immersion blenders are meant for blending hot ingredients directly in a pot or pan but usually aren't as good for other recipes.

 The best blender that we've tested is the Vitamix A3500.
 This full-size blender can do it all, so you can prepare basically any blend in its 64oz jar.
-It quickly processes fibrous ingredients into an extremely smooth blend, whether you're working with a small or big batch.
-Unlike most full-size blenders, it'll blend a very smooth personal smoothie or a big batch of soup in about a minute without any stirring or stopping.
+It quickly processes fibrous ingredients into an extremely smooth blend.
+Unlike many full-size blenders, it'll blend a very smooth personal smoothie or a big batch of soup in about a minute without any stirring or stopping.
 It's also very easy to use for ice-crushing with its 'Frozen Drinks' program.
 It makes a very smooth blend with thick recipes like nut butter, although you must stop and scrape the jar once.
 It's very sturdy and offers a wide range of speed settings and blending programs, including 'Hot Soups,' which heats up ingredients as they blend.
 It's also decently quiet, which helps set it apart from cheaper Vitamix models.
 It's easy to clean by hand, and its jar and lid are dishwasher-safe.

 If you make a lot of nut butter, hummus, and other thicker recipes, you might prefer a blender from Vitamix's new Ascent-X line.
-The Vitamix Ascent X2 is the entry-level model in the new lineup, and it's a little cheaper than the A3500.
+The Vitamix Ascent X2 is the entry-level model in the new lineup, but it's only a little cheaper than the A3500.
 It comes with a 48oz jar, which helps make it very easy to use for thick mixtures.
 However, it blends fibrous ingredients much more slowly.
-This model has four onboard blending programs, but lacks the A3500's programmable timer.
+This model has four onboard blending programs but lacks the A3500's programmable timer.
+You can also buy an additional 48oz jar for your Vitamix A3500, but of course that represents an additional cost.

 However, it's noticeably louder than the A3500 or Vitamix Ascent X2.
 Its lack of blending programs and a digital display means you have to monitor it and stop it yourself.
 That said, it still offers a wide range of speed settings and a fantastic build quality.
 Its jar and 2-part lid are dishwasher-safe and easy to clean by hand.

 The best mid-range blender that we've tested is the Breville the Fresh & Furious.
-You'll notice some downsides in this price range versus more premium options.
+You'll notice some downsides in this price range versus higher-end options.
 This blender isn't as well-built as the Vitamix Explorian E310, especially the buttons on the motor base, which feel a bit flimsy.
-It has a 2-part lid but no tamper, making stirring ingredients as they blend more difficult.
+It has a 2-part lid for its 50oz jar but no tamper, making stirring ingredients less convenient.
 However, you don't have to compromise much where it matters most, as it has a fantastic performance for all kinds of recipes.

 If you want a mid-range blender for hot soups, you might prefer the Braun TriForce Power Pro JB9041BK.
 This very well-built blender can process hot ingredients in its main jar and comes with a personal jar for smoothies.
 It can crush more ice at once.
 It makes a less smooth blend with big batches of fibrous ingredients and is very loud, but otherwise, it's a very good alternative.

 The best budget blender we've tested is the Calphalon ActiveSense.
-This cheaper blender isn't as well-built as the previous picks.
+As you might expect, this cheaper blender isn't as well-built as the previous picks.
 While its jars feel sturdy, it has some flimsy-feeling components, like wiggly buttons on the motor base.
-However, it comes with a personal jar in addition to its 64oz main jar, which helps it perform well for recipes like single-serve smoothies, which a lot of cheaper full-size blenders struggle with.
+However, it comes with a personal jar in addition to its 64oz main jar, which helps it perform well for recipes like single-serve smoothies, which is an issue for some cheaper blenders that only come with a larger pitcher.
 There's a resealable lid included for the personal jar, so you can blend a smoothie or protein shake and bring it with you.

 It smoothly blends fibrous ingredients in small or big batches, leaving behind just a few more unprocessed bits compared with previous picks.
 It's fantastic for ice-crushing and does an okay job of processing recipes like nut butter or hummus, although it's a somewhat slow process.
 It can also process hot ingredients for recipes like soup or sauce.